All sites should comply with any regulations that your organisation has put into place in regard to COVID-19.

 Or click below to register and fill out your site’s information:

-Once our team has capacity to launch your site, we can then begin discussions with the local R&D department regarding the feasibility of launching the EDGI Study and the details of patient recruitment, on-site staff involvement, and linkage with medical records.
+Once our team has capacity to launch your site, we can then begin discussions with the local R&D department regarding the feasibility of launching EDGI and the details of patient recruitment, on-site staff involvement, and linkage with medical records.

-Below please find some FAQs we’ve received from sites.
+Please head over to the next page to find some FAQs we’ve received from sites.
 If you have other questions that aren’t covered, please email us at EDGIadmin@kcl.ac.uk.